A Plan to Renew the Promise of American Life, Plank 6

-- Fiat money is forbidden.
+- Fiat money notes (‘bills of credit’) are forbidden.

-Why Sound Money?
+Why Honest Money?

 It is impossible to grasp the meaning of the idea of sound money if one does not realize that it was devised as an instrument for the protection of civil liberties against despotic inroads on the part of governments.
 Ideologically it belongs in the same class with political constitutions and bills of rights.